XY56L7/kristof_massage_website/README.md

 ## 🌟 Overview

-Aroved Wellness is a comprehensive business website designed for a massage therapy practice.
+Kajtar Kristof massage is a comprehensive business website designed for a massage therapy practice.
 It features a sophisticated user interface with smooth animations, responsive design, and modern web technologies to provide an excellent user experience across all devices.

 ## 🚀 Key Features